angular/angular/modules/angular2/docs/core/02_directives.md

 ## Viewport

-Viewport is a directive which can controll instantiation of child views which are then inserted into the DOM.
+Viewport is a directive which can control instantiation of child views which are then inserted into the DOM.
 (Examples are `if` and `foreach`.)

 * Viewports can only be placed on `<template>` elements (or the short hand version which uses `<element template>` attribute.)
 * Only one viewport can be present per DOM template element.
-* The viewport is is created over the `template` element.
+* The viewport is created over the `template` element.
 This is known as the `ViewContainer`.
 * Viewport can insert child views into the `ViewContainer`.
 The child views show up as siblings of the `Viewport` in the DOM.

 >> TODO(misko): Relationship with Injection